The aim of this grant fund is to assist social enterprises, charities and community groups (“organisation”) to:-

 Additional support available

-In addition to the funding, it is proposed that successful applicants will be able to access free mentoring from leading business people and entrepreneurs through Knowsley Chamber of Commerce and social entrepreneurs through Knowsley CVS.
+In addition to the funding, it is proposed that successful applicants will be able to access free mentoring from leading business people and entrepreneurs through Knowsley Chamber of Commerce and social entrepreneurs through One Knowsley.
 There will also be other forms of free business support, advice, guidance and information available through these organisations.

-Knowsley CVS will provide support to successful applicants to review, maximise and evidence the Social Value they create through project delivery.
+One Knowsley will provide support to successful applicants to review, maximise and evidence the Social Value they create through project delivery.